Last Updated on

 As a nice add-on, you’ll also get a 24-volt variable speed axial blower.
 Blowing menacing leaves away is a cinch with this attachment.
 This is certainly not something that should be central to your buying decision but it’s an appreciated extra.

-Including the battery, this cordless weed eater tips the scales at a little over 5 pounds so you get cordless convenience in a very lightweight package.
+Including the battery, the strimmer tips the scales at a little over 5 pounds so you get cordless convenience in a very lightweight package.